-MacWhisper Alternative for Mac
+MacWhisper Alternative for Live Dictation (2026)

 Two different jobs, two different tools